zulip/zulip/corporate/terms.md

 The rights you grant in this license are for the limited purpose of operating and improving our Services, and to develop new ones.
-This license continues even if you stop using our Services (for example, so that we can deliver a message that you sent to another Zulip Account before you stopped using our Services).
+This license continues even if you stop using our Services (for example, so that we can deliver a message that you sent to another Account before you stopped using our Services).
 Some Services may offer you ways to access and remove content that has been provided to that Service.
 Also, in some of our Services, there may be terms or settings that narrow the scope of our use of the content submitted in